 The bottom line is- we are arguably the most efficient social animals on this planet thanks to the ability of our brains to inter-connect most efficiently compared to any other organism on this earth!

 The components of a eukaryotic cells connect with each other to help the cell survive.
 The cells connect with each other to help an organism survive.
 Organisms connect with each other to help species survive.
 Brain is the device that enables such inter-organism connections.
 And we have the best brains!

-In the next part, we will explore how other organs also evolved such that they can support brain in its function of information gathering and forging connections with other brains.
-And we will soon discover how the strongest and the fiercest might actually be weaker than the meeker, thus rationalizing the common quote- a pen is mightier than the sword.
+In a follow- up post, I have explored how other organs also evolved such that they can support brain in its function of information gathering and forging connections with other brains.
+And that article we will discover how the strongest and the fiercest might actually be weaker than the meeker, thus rationalizing the common quote- a pen is mightier than the sword.